Pittsburgh-NEH-Institute/Institute-Materials-2020/eXist-db-stages/neh_04_rest.md

 The next four statements are *declarations*: one *namespace declaration* and three *variable declarations*.
 All declarations in XQuery begin with the keyword `declare` and end with a semicolon.
 Here is how they work:

-**The namespace declaration:** XQuery, like all modern XML technologies, is *namespace-aware*.
-Since TEI documents are in the TEI namespace, if you query them, you need to look for their elements in that namespace.
+**The namespace declaration:** Since TEI documents are in the TEI namespace, if you query them, you need to look for their elements in that namespace.
 The namespace declaration lets you use `tei:` as the namespace prefix for TEI elements.

 **Variable declarations:** Variable declaration have the following parts: